Home

 Navigation pane in Microsoft Word

-Tip: Setting chapter headings now will make your Table of Contents automatic and also help later if you ever import into Atticus or other book software.
+And as a bonus, setting your chapter headings up now will make your Table of Contents much easier to create.
+It also helps later if you ever decide to import your manuscript into Atticus or another formatting tool.

 Table of Contents